Garland defends school board memo amid Republican criticism

 “I’ve never seen that memo,” Garland said.
 “No one has sent me that memo, so I haven’t seen it.”

-The National School Board Association has since said “we regret and apologize” for its letter, which asked for federal assistance to combat harassment and violence against school officials and said some of the acts could be “domestic terrorism.”
+The National School Board Association has since said “we regret and apologize” for the use of certain language in its letter, which asked for federal assistance to combat harassment and violence against school officials and said some of the acts could be “domestic terrorism.”

 The original letter asked for the federal government to investigate cases where threats or violence could be handled as violations of federal laws protecting civil rights.
 The association asked for the Justice Department, FBI, Homeland Security and Secret Service to help monitor threat levels and assess risks to students, educators, board members and school buildings.